owncast/owncast/web/README.md

 ## Getting Started

-First, run the development server:
+**First**, run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```

+**Second**, make sure you're running an instance of Owncast on localhost:8080, as your copy of the admin will look to use that as the API.

 In production this Admin instance would ideally live on the domain as your Owncast instance, for example: `myowncast-site.com/admin`.
 So open [http://localhost:3000/admin](http://localhost:3000/admin) with your browser to see the result.